 • Bay leaves

-• Girl Carnivore Chick Fest spice blend – the pop of citrus in this blend really adds a great layer to this recipe
+• Girl Carnivore Chick Fest spice blend – the pop of citrus in this blend really adds a great layer to this recipe.

-• salt and pepper – sparingly!
+• Salt and pepper – sparingly!
 Reserve your desired full amount of salt and pepper for when you use the stock in recipes.

-• Fresh herbs – a blend of rosemary, thyme, and sage
+• Fresh herbs – a blend of rosemary, thyme, and sage.

 The first step is making sure you have cleaned the turkey, removing as much of the large pieces of meat, fat, and any other bits as you can from the leftover turkey bones.
 Put any pieces of meat to use with these easy leftover turkey sandwiches.

 Then, rub the turkey, garlic, and chopped veggies with oil.
 Pop onto a foil-lined baking sheet and roast in a preheated oven for about 45 minutes.
-This step is what adds a ton of depth to the recipe.
+This step adds a ton of depth to the recipe.
 For the most flavorful stock, don’t slip this step!

 Once everything has roasted and is deep golden brown, carefully add the veggies, garlic, and turkey bones to the instant pot.